Chandan ChauhanCEO and Co-founder

 Her expertise includes leading organizations through transformational change, connecting IT to the needs of the business and aligning IT costs.
 Before joining Adobe, Martin-Flickinger was CIO of VeriSign, where she oversaw corporate information technology services for the company’s 60 offices worldwide.
 Prior to VeriSign, she served as CIO for Network Associates, Inc. and McAfee Associates, Inc. Before joining McAfee, she held several senior systems roles at Chevron Corporation, including serving as process consultant to Chevron's executive staff.

-As CIO, Miller guides the development of technical infrastructure and applications architecture for Avanade.
+Chris Miller guides the development of technical infrastructure and applications architecture for Avanade.
 He also works closely with Microsoft to ensure Avanade's position as an aggressive early adopter of Microsoft enterprise technologies.

 Miller joined Avanade after 16 years at Accenture, where he served as a senior director for Accenture's Collaboration 2.0 program.
 In this role, Miller oversaw a multi-year, award-winning initiative to enable 180,000 global employees with next generation collaboration capabilities.